How much should we care about what others know? Jump signals in optimal investment under relative performance concerns: Case Studies and Financial-Economic Discussion

 for $M_{\pi^{\star,\text{ref}}}^{\mathtt{A},\text{ref}}$ and $M_{\pi^{\star,\text{alt}}}^{\mathtt{A},\text{alt}}$ as in \eqref{eq:M_mf} for corresponding type spaces $\mathtt{T}^\text{ref}$ and $\mathtt{T}^\text{alt}$ and equilibrium strategies $\pi^{\star,\text{ref}}$ and $\pi^{\star,\text{alt}}$, respectively.\\

-Below, we present our results.
 For ease of presentation, we will sometimes refer to investors of type $\mathtt{A}$ as Type $\mathtt{A}$ and to investors of type $\mathtt{B}$ as Type $\mathtt{B}$.
-Also, whenever it is clear, we will drop the superscripts `ref' and `alt'.
-Lastly, let us note that the lack of smoothness in some plots, notably in Figure \ref{fig:plot2}, results from numerical approximation errors.
-The issue in these approximations arises from the computation of the integrals in the target functions of the best response strategies, which involve numerically delicate ``spiky'' integrands. \\
+Also, whenever it is clear, we will drop the superscripts `ref' and `alt', and as we always consider equilibrium strategies we drop the $\star$-superscript for the strategies.\\

-\textbf{Better-Warned Peer Lowers Risk Exposures.} \autoref{fig:plot1} describes how the certainty equivalent changes as the probability $p_s^{\mathtt{B},\text{alt}}$ for Type $\mathtt{B}$ to receive a signal increases, the other parameters being kept fixed their values in the reference setting.
-We find that the certainty equivalent increases with $p_s^{\mathtt{B},\text{alt}}$, indicating that investors of type $\mathtt{A}$ become happier when Type $\mathtt{B}$ is warned about price shocks more often.

-More precisely, Type $\mathtt{A}$ investors find themselves confronted with competitive peers of Type $\mathtt{B}$ who, when warned less frequently, will have to take more risk in order to still catch up with the advantaged Type $\mathtt{A}$ investors.
-As a consequence, the average wealth $\bar{X}_T$ fluctuates more.
-These stronger fluctuations carry over to the relative performance of Type $\mathtt{A}$ investors whose risk aversion, then, makes them attribute a lower certainty equivalent value to such environments.
-Conversely, when Type $B$ is receiving more fequent signals, the added security that this affords also to Type $\mathtt{A}$ translates into higher certainty equivalents for the latter, even if it is harder for them to catch up with their peers under these circumstances.

-$ $\\ \textbf{How much should we care about what others know?} \autoref{fig:plot2} describes how Type $\mathtt{A}$ investors feel about their peers receiving more or less reliable signals when their signal frequency and concern for others is kept at the level in the reference equilibirium.